-Unlike other major sports, it wasn’t until recently that wrestler deaths were even acknowledged by mainstream media.
+Unlike other major sports, it wasn’t until the last decade or so that wrestler deaths were even acknowledged by mainstream media.
 Another wrestler dies and the news would practically be swept under the rug.
 WWE deaths were not looked at in the same light as those in the NFL or MLB.

-Most major media attention surrounding wrestler deaths was overwhelmingly negative.
+Most mainstream media attention surrounding wrestler deaths was overwhelmingly negative.
 When a wrestler dies, the headlines too often seem to include steroids, drug abuse, early heart attacks, or worse.
-But are these headlines surrounding dead wrestlers warranted?
+But are these headlines surrounding deceased wrestlers warranted?

 Another wrestler dies.
 But wrestling is fake, right?
 The rough life inside and outside the ring

-A novice is quick to dismiss wrestling with the ever so popular claim that makes wrestling fans everywhere cringe: “but it’s fake!”
+Outsiders are quick to dismiss wrestling with the ever so popular claim that makes wrestling fans everywhere cringe: “It’s fake!”
 Choreographed with pre-determined outcomes, sure, but “fake” tends to dismiss the unbelievable bumps that can end in real-life injuries or occasionally, wrestler deaths.

 The fact is that professional wrestlers don’t have an easy job in the ring, or a forgiving lifestyle outside of it.
 The NFL, NBA, MLB, and NBA have the luxury of an off-season.
 Wrestlers work year round.
 Their livelihood depends on it.

-Steroid scandals and their contribution to dead wrestlers
+Steroid scandals and their contribution to wrestler deaths

-If we take a look back to the early 90s, wrestling figurehead Vince McMahon stood trial for distributing steroids to his talent.
-He was eventually acquitted, although many of the surviving wrestlers from the 80’s and 90’s eras admit to taking steroids by their own willingness, including top billed talent like Hulk Hogan.
+If we take a look back to the early 90s, WWE owner Vince McMahon stood trial for various steroid-related charges.
+He was eventually acquitted, although many of the surviving wrestlers from the 80s and 90s eras admit to taking steroids by their own willingness, including top billed talent like Hulk Hogan.

-It’s still debated what type of role steroids may contribute to WWE deaths, but today, the company seems to be cleaning up their act.
+The negative health effects of steroid use and their contribution to WWE deaths is still being studied, but today, the company seems to be cleaning up its act.
 As a publicly traded billion dollar conglomerate, they can’t risk the scandals of yesteryear.

-Whether it was steroids or other substance abuse, it’s sad to look back before the explosion of social media, when most dead wrestlers were not being reported in the mainstream media.
+Whether it was steroids or other substance abuse, it’s sad to look back before the explosion of social media, when most wrestler deaths were not being reported in the mainstream media.
 Many WWE deaths were not even acknowledged by the company.
 Some of them still aren’t.
-Another wrestler dies and it would practically go unnoticed.
+Another wrestler dies and it would practically go unreported.

 Why a website about WWE deaths exists?

-I couldn’t find any other sites that we’re strictly profiling dead wrestlers (well I found one, but there was little, if any, information about their careers) so I decided to start my own dead wrestlers tribute website.
-When a wrestler dies it will be added to the archive along with highlights from their career, photos, and videos.
+I couldn’t find any other sites that we’re strictly profiling deceased wrestlers (well I found one, but there was little, if any, information about their careers) so I decided to start my own.
+When a wrestler dies they will be added to the archive and we often feature full obituaries with highlights from their career, photos, and videos.

 Have any suggestions or corrections?
-Feel free shoot me an email.
+Please shoot us an email.